RDS Running Out of Storage: Enable Storage Autoscaling Without Downtime

 |---|---|

-- Condition 1 — Percentage: Free storage is less than 10% of the currently allocated storage.
+- Free available space is less than 10% of the currently allocated storage

-When triggered, RDS calculates the new target storage as the maximum of these three values:
+When autoscaling triggers, RDS calculates the new target size as the largest of three values:

 - Current allocated storage + 5 GiB